scarface-4711/home-assistant.github.io/source/_components/media_player.denon.markdown

 - To be able to wake up the receiver, activate the "remote" setting in the receiver's settings.
 - Play and pause are supported, toggling is not possible.
 - Seeking cannot be implemented as the UI sends absolute positions.
 Only seeking via simulated button presses is possible.
+- New testing http interface which is providing more options like album covers and is supporting more than one connection